As well informed and aware Millennials may be, the stigma of being entitled and lazy still follows them to the corporations.

 Millennials, and I am one of them, are the original digital generation that’s arguably the most informed generation that has ever lived.
+According to Forbes, this subset is expected to make up nearly 75% of the workforce by 2025.
 Thanks to technology and the unlimited amount of data Generation Y grew up with, they’ll have no recollection of life before Google Maps or Venmo.
+And this is something every company is going to have to contend with.

 However, as well informed and aware as this generation may be, the stigma of being entitled and lazy still follows us to the workplace; employers think they need only to provide bean bags and kale chips to keep us captivated.
 The good news is that there is a land of untapped opportunity in the millennial workforce pool.
 Here are three things that millennials actually want from their employers: